Earth's Hottest Day Ever Recorded - July 22, 2024 - Analysed and Visualised Through Climate Data

 July 22, 2024 was the hottest day in recorded history, according to provisional data from the European climate service.

 Note: This post was originally a short technical article I shared on the Wolfram Community forums.
-If you would like to interact with live demonstrations, or download a wolfram notebook version of this text including the source code, you can access the original here.
+For an interactive experience with live demonstrations or to download this text and source source code as a Wolfram Notebook, please visit the original post here.

 Introduction